 Are there concessions for those with mobility issues?

-Special lanes have been created for wheelchair users to perform tawaf in the mataf area with ease in their wheelchair.
+Wheelchair users must perform tawaf on the first floor as the mataf area is now a wheelchair-free zone due to increased numbers.
 Furthermore, special electronic carts are available to rent when performing Sa’ee.

 Can I wear Ihram on board my flight?

-Please confirm with your airline before travel as to whether you can wear the Ihram as this will be dependent on what type of Visa you have i.e. eVisa (Tourist) or Umrah visa.
+Please confirm with your airline before travel as to whether you can wear the Ihram as sometimes this may be dependent on what type of Visa you have i.e. eVisa (Tourist) or Umrah visa.

 What travel documents do I need to carry?